stashgg/stash-unity/README.md

 ## Sample Scene

-Try the sample scene in the **./Sample** folder, or try our demo in the Appetize online simulator:
+Try the sample scene in the **./Sample** folder, or try our demo in the Appetize online simulator.
+When using the sample scene, input your own test API key in `StashLinkGenerator.cs`.

 - **iOS:** [Open in Appetize.io](https://appetize.io/app/b_eyszozcrmyt2zifoh5bjyiifha)
 - **Android:** [Open in Appetize.io](https://appetize.io/app/b_e7zfxgltohxm2rd5aw4zplzmwq?device=pixel7&osVersion=13.0&toolbar=true)